 The Panic Button is a manually activated alert that is designed to get the immediate attention of your Buddies.
 At any moment, if you feel unsafe or too sick or injured – hit the Panic Button.

 We itentionally did not link the Panic Button to 911.
 Reason being, we do not want you to hesitate asking for help – because you are not sure if your situation is a true 911 scenario.

 Listen to your gut.
 Hit that Panic Button.

 RunBuddy will recognize that it hasn’t seen your phone.
-After 1-5 minutes, RunBuddy will send an in-app alert to your Buddies.
+Depending on the setting you selected, after 1-10 minutes, RunBuddy will send an in-app alert to your Buddies.
 Once your phone reconnects to the network, the stopwatch will correct itself and your Buddies will once again be able to follow you.